FAIRFIELD UNIVERSITY FLORENCE ART HISTORY FACULTY LED PROGRAM

 Yael Eliasoph, lecturer; Italian language, Department of Modern Languages, Fairfield University

-Rolling admission, first come first-serve - Applications are open as of May 1, 2017.
-Students will be accepted beginning June 1st based on successfully completing the program requirements
+This program has rolling admission, first come first-serve - Applications are open as of July 1, 2018.
+Students will be accepted beginning July 2nd based on successfully completing the program requirements and University review.

-Program fee of $3,500* will be due at the latest August 15, 2017.
-For best airfare rates, Accepted students will need to Commit and pay the program fee by August 1st to be a part of the required group travel flight.
+Program fee TBA* will be due on or before October 1, 2018.
+For best airfare rates, the sooner accepted students Commit and pay the program fee the sooner we will be able to provide you with the information about the required group travel flight.